SDC Directing Initiative

 Student Artists for SDI:

-• The invited students for SDI will then prepare a fully-staged, off-book presentation (no longer than 15 minutes, including set up and break down) of their chosen scene from the 2024/25 list.
+• The invited students for SDI will then prepare a fully-staged, off-book presentation (no longer than 15 minutes, including set up and break down) of their chosen scene from the 2026/27 list.
 The student is responsible for realizing all aspects of the presentation.
 Please consult your school about its policies for bringing a scene to the Regional Festival (such as limitations to number of students who may be supported, restrictions to the casting pool, or resources available).
+If you are interested in participating as a director, but your school is limited in the number of actors who can travel to Festival, please reach out to SDI Coordinator Patrick Pearson.

 • All scenes will be presented in a closed session in a standard conference room under room lights, with no other tech provided.
 We strongly encourage you to think simply and creatively with limited technical resources; the focus should be on the work of the actor and director in clear storytelling rather than on design or spectacle.
 Directors would be responsible for running any technical elements they bring.
 There will be no storage in the convention center.

-• A pair of respondents who are professional directors/educators will view all scenes and meet with each director for 15 minutes to offer feedback and discussion of the work.
+• A pair of respondents who are professional directors/educators will view all scenes and meet with each director to offer feedback and discussion of the work.

 • Directors of scenes advanced to the finals should plan to schedule time with their casts during festival to explore ideas arising from the conversation with the respondents.
 Those revised scenes will be presented during the finals, which will be open to the full festival.